Doctor of Philosophy in Transportation Planning and Engineering

-The Dissertation Proposal must be submitted after one semester of registering full time for dissertation credits, or before 9 credits of dissertation credit are completed.
+The Dissertation Proposal must be submitted within one semester of full-time study, or before 9 credits of dissertation credit are completed.

 The Dissertation Proposal is orally presented and defended before the Dissertation Committee and other interested departmental faculty.
 The date of the oral defense and copies of the draft Dissertation Proposal must be made available to department faculty at least two weeks (14 calendar days) before the defense.